 JRPG is defined in the name itself - Japanese Role-Playing Game, therefore, is oh-so-simple - a game's genre is a role-playing game period made by a company in Japan.
 It couldn't be easier.

-Unfortunately, the jalousy and overall confusion over what constitutes a JRPG has made it quite complicated by an awful lot of people; at least that is how people react to the topic.
-The moment the word's "JRPG" is mentioned, all hell breaks loose within the confines of message boards, forums and comment sections of any website that covers the topic.
-I could go on for days describing all the responses that could be written if this definition was to be described, based on someone's perspective of how the game should have been made and what it should have been called.
+Unfortunately, jealousy and confusion over the definition of JRPG have made the subject complicated for quite a few people.
+This is how people seem to respond to it.
+The moment the words 'JRPG' are mentioned, hell breaks loose on message boards, forums, and comment sections of every site that covers the issue.
+I could go on for days about all the criticism that could be written if this definition were to be criticized from the point of view of how the game was supposed to be made and what the game was supposed to be titled.

 What is a JRPG?
 (Attribution: smolgremlin.deviantart.com)